fokot/scala-adventures/docs/type-classes-workshop.md

 implicit val stringJson = Json.instance((a: String) => JsonString(a))
 ```

-* Now you can convert many types to json but what if type is in a `Option` on in a `List`?
+* Now you can convert many types to json but what if type is not simple type but an `Option` or a `List`?
 Write `Json` type class for anything which has `Json` type class and is wrapped in `Option` and another when it is wrapped in `List`.
 This should be `def` not a `val` like before because values in scala are not polymorphic (they do not take type parameters)
 ```scala